gmikeska/api-gears-rails/README.md

       user.breeze_data                 # Notice that we must return the data at the end of the proc so that it can be used to sync end                                  # the attributes we've mapped

   # The rest of the model goes here.
+To synchronize a model instance, call user.api_pull
 end
 ```